Audi RS3 Saloon Review

-The Audi RS3 Saloon is a 400hp sports car you should consider if you’re looking for a fast four door but don’t want something as large as a Mercedes C63 or BMW M3.
+The Audi RS3 Saloon is a 400hp sports car you should consider if you’re looking for a fast four-door but don’t want something as large as an Audi RS 5 Mercedes C63 or BMW M3.

-Don’t go thinking the Audi will be slower than these cars just because it’s smaller, however – it’ll officially leap from 0-62mph in 4.1 seconds.
-That’s exactly the same as the Mercedes, 0.2 seconds faster than the M3 and half a second quicker than the similar-sized BMW M2.
+But don’t go thinking the Audi will be slower than these cars just because it’s smaller, however – it’ll officially leap from 0-62mph in 4.1 seconds.
+That’s exactly the same as the Mercedes, faster than the M3 and half a second quicker than the similarly-sized BMW M2 Competition.

 Thankfully, while massively fast, the Audi RS3 Saloon is also very easy to drive.
 All models come with Audi’s signature quattro four-wheel-drive system that’ll help you stay in control in slippery conditions and launch you out of corners as fast as Usain Bolt’s pet greyhound.